Cacio e Pepe

 NOTE: If making fresh pasta is not your thing or you don’t have the time, use dried pasta but you must try this easy sauce!

-- 1 cup Pecorino Romano cheese (the more aged the better) (200 grams) If you can't find Pecorino, Parmigiano Reggiano or Grana Padano would be alright)
+1 cup Pecorino Romano cheese (the more aged the better) (200 grams) *see note below

-- 1 cup All-purpose flour (sifted) (200 grams) If you can get 00 flour, this will make a softer dough – better for some pastas.
+1 cup all-purpose flour, sifted.
+(200 grams) If you can get 00 flour, this will make a softer dough – better for pasta)

-- Put flour on table and make a large hole in the center about the size of the palm of your hand
+- Put flour on the table and make a large hole in the center about the size of the palm of your hand.
+You could use a bowl to contain everything if you wish.

-- Crack 2 eggs and drop in the open well inside the flour
+- Crack 2 eggs and drop them in the open well inside the flour

 - Keep mixing adding only enough flour so the mixture is not sticky.
 You should almost use the entire amount of flour.

-- Once the right texture is achieved, wrap the dough in plastic wrap and put aside.
-The dough could be put in the refrigerator if not using within a few hours.
+- Once the right texture is achieved, wrap the dough in plastic wrap and put it aside.
+The dough could be put in the refrigerator if not used within a few hours.

 - In a large frying pan, grind some fresh pepper to coat the bottom of the pan.
 You could always add more at the end.
 Toast the pepper until aromatic for just a few minutes.
 Set pan aside.
 (You are going to add the cooked pasta into this pan.)